cal-itp/data-infra/warehouse/models/docs/_docs_littlepay.md

 {% docs lp_refund_id %}
 Populated if the settlement is a refund; can be used when linking to the refunds table.
+-------------------------------- MICROPAYMENTS TABLE --------------------------------

+{% docs lp_transaction_time %}
+The date and time when the micropayment was created.

+For variable fare (tap on/tap off), the micropayment will not be created until the tap off occurs.

+The date reflects the processing time by Littlepay, rather than the event time; that is, when the related taps occurred.
+{% enddocs %}

+{% docs lp_payment_liability %}
+Indicates who would be liable to absorb the cost if the micropayment was declined by the issuer when an authorisation is attempted.

+Possible values are `ISSUER` or `OPERATOR`.
+{% enddocs %}

+{% docs lp_charge_amount %}
+Indicates who would be liable to absorb the cost if the micropayment was declined by the issuer when an authorisation is attempted.

+Possible values are `ISSUER` or `OPERATOR`.
 {% enddocs %}